peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/monitoring-and-audit/cloudwatch.md

     - Automatically
     - Using Infrastructure as Code
     - Leveraging AWS components
-- Because applications are deployed, and users don’t care what services we've used
-- Users only care that the application is working!
+- Because applications are deployed, and users don’t care what services we've used.
+Users only care that the application is working
     - Application latency: will it increase over time?
     - Application outages: customer experience should not be degraded
     - Users contacting the IT department or complaining is not a good outcome